areijngoudt/angular-swagger-form-field/README.md

 ```

 # Model driven form
-You can use the generated models to build a model driven Angular 2 form.
+You can use the generated models to build an Angular (2 and above) model driven form (aka reactive form).
 Each model contains a `$FormGroup` property.
 This property can be used in a component to create a model driven form
 by feeding it to the FormBuilder: